-At Prevent Breast Cancer, we fund Dr. Michelle Harvie, the UK’s first dietitian looking at the link between diet and breast cancer.
+At Prevent Breast Cancer, we fund Dr. Michelle Harvie, the UK’s first dietitian looking at the link between diet, lifestyle and breast cancer.

 Our clinical trials have found the 2 day diet is better than daily diets for weight loss and for lowering levels of the hormone insulin which promotes cancer.
 Information about the 2 day diet and our research has been published in in the book “The 2-Day Diet”.
 Our research suggests that women could achieve and maintain weight loss and therefore reductions in breast cancer risk simply by changing to this healthier diet and lifestyle plan